SithuminaBhagya/Sokabon-Java/README.md

 I have added few changes so that the game can have multiple levels.
 In my version it has 5 levels.
-After each level is completed total number of moves the user completed to finish the level is displayed. you can move between levels by clicking 'Enter'.
+After each level is completed total number of moves the user completed to finish the level is displayed. you can move between levels by clicking 'Enter' and 'Backspace'.

 To change the number of levels and the lay out go to src/Sokoban/Board.java file.